Nazikeda Kadın (wife of Mehmed VI): Exile and widowhood

 In 1922, Mehmed was deposed and exiled.
-She, together with other members of his family, was kept in house arrest at the Feriye Palace by order of the new parliament, where she lived through difficult times, often starving, she never complained, though, and always took care of the other women, until 10 March 1924, when they were sent into exile.
-Nazikeda along with Mehmed, moved to Sanremo.
+She, together with other members of his family, was kept under house arrest at the Feriye Palace by order of the new parliament, where she lived through difficult times, often starving, she never complained, though, and always took care of the other women, until 10 March 1924, when they were sent into exile.
+Nazikeda, along with Mehmed, moved to Sanremo.
 During their stay, Mehmed's daily routine was to visit Nazikeda's room, which was on the same floor as his apartment, to drink his morning coffee with her.

-Following Mehmed's death in 1926, she moved to Monte Carlo, with her elder daughter Ulviye Sultan, her husband Ali Haydar Bey, and her daughter Hümeyra Hanımsultan.
-She also used to come for a stay at Nice with her younger daughter Sabiha Sultan and her husband Prince Ömer Faruk.
+Following Mehmed's death in 1926, she moved to Monte Carlo with her elder daughter Ulviye Sultan, her husband Ali Haydar Bey, and her daughter Hümeyra Hanımsultan.
+She also used to come for a stay at Nice with her younger daughter, Sabiha Sultan, and her husband, Prince Ömer Faruk.
 A large room used to be assigned to her, which she shared with Şehzade Mehmed Ertuğrul, her stepson, whenever he came back from Grasse.

 Nazikeda later moved to Alexandria with Ulviye, and after her grave illness there, Sabiha joined them in 1938.
 In 1940, she attended the wedding of her granddaughter, Neslişah Sultan and Prince Mohamed Abdel Moneim, son of Egypt's last khedive Abbas Hilmi II.
 She wore a purple dress with hotoz.
 She would never miss a prayer.
-In her last years, as she could not kneel down, she would pray on her chair.
+As she could not kneel down in her last years, she prayed on her chair.

 Death

-Nazikeda died at Maadi, Cairo, on 4 April 1941 at the age of seventy-four, and was buried in the mausoleum of Abbas Hilmi Pasha in the Abbasiye Cemetery.
+Nazikeda died at Maadi, Cairo, on 4 April 1941 at the age of seventy-four and was buried in the mausoleum of Abbas Hilmi Pasha in the Abbasiye Cemetery.